Bette Bourne: Tributes

 In 2014, Bourne featured in a documentary film about his life and work, It Goes with the Shoes, written and directed by Mark Ravenhill.
 In The Guardian, Leslie Felperin called it "practically a microcosm of 20th-century gay culture" and called the archive material "ace".

 In 2019, an exhibition celebrating the legacy of Bloolips, In Pictures: Bloolips and the Empowering Joy of Dressing Up, was mounted at Platform Southwark in London.

 Personal life and death

+In the summer of 1964, Bourne had an affair with Brian Epstein (the Beatles manager).
+Bourne was aged 23 at the time and featured in a West End production.
+Their relationship lasted a couple of months and was serious enough for Epstein to trust Bourne with a door key to his Knightsbridge apartment.

-Bourne died at his home in Notting Hill, London, on 23 August 2024, at the age of 84.
+Bourne died at his home in Notting Hill, London, on 23 August 2024, at the age of 84, where he had lived since the late 1970s.